1902 Cleveland by-election

-The 1902 Cleveland by-election was a parliamentary by-election held for the House of Commons constituency of Cleveland in the North Riding of Yorkshire on 5 November 1902.
+The 1902 Cleveland by-election was a parliamentary by-election held for the British House of Commons constituency of Cleveland in the North Riding of Yorkshire on 5 November 1902.

 Vacancy

 The by-election was caused by the resignation on the grounds of ill-health of the sitting Liberal MP, Alfred Pease.
 Pease had held the seat since winning it at a by-election in 1897.
 He had previously served as MP for York from 1885 until 1892.
 Pease had apparently indicated that he was in declining health before the general election of 1900 but was pressed by his local Liberal Association to contest that election.
 He did so on condition that if his condition made it impossible for him to sit for the whole Parliament he would be allowed to resign and he now felt he had to step down.
 Despite this plea of poor health, Pease actually lived for another 37 years and spent much of the rest of his life in British East Africa hunting game and entertaining travellers who came for the safaris.